 The more programs we add into our tool palette and workfklow, the less control we have over changes, the more chaotic the upkeep of these images become and the less time we have for actual designing.

-We go case-by-case but this is how I keep my workflow for most of the time:
+Let’s go case-by-case how I personally keep my program workflow most of the time:

 Revit + Photoshop = Final Image